mananshah27092000/Exporing-Infinities-Website/README.md

 1. npm install
 /*this will install all the dependencies*/
+2. put your database connection string in file loginRegister/config/db.js /*this will connect ypu to your database*/
-2. npm run dev
+3. npm run dev
 /* server starts working on port 3000*/

-3.Write 'localhost:3000' on your browser
+4.Write 'localhost:3000' on your browser